SarodYatawatta/smart-calibration/demixing_fuzzy/INTRO.md

 - Priority: priority of the outlier source being selected for demixing.

 Note that none of the antecedents or consequents are directly dependent on the data, they are in fact dependent on the meta-data.
 In the following table, we provide the nominal values *b*,...,*e* for each of the input and output fuzzy variables.
-The *Low*, *Mid* and *High* membership functions are defined by a trapezoid, with four values.
+The *Low*, *Mid* and *High* membership functions are defined by a trapezoid, with four values, for example the *Mid* membership function for *Elevation* has -5, 5, 50, and 60 to indicate the 4 values that are used to define the trapezoid.
+The trapezoid starts at elevation=-5 (value=0) and linearly reaches value=1 at elevation=5, and keeps this constant till elevation=50 and thereafter, it reaches value=0 at elevation=60.

 |  Variable | Range | Low | Mid | High|